 In 2015, Nate and Stacey Freitag started Free Day Popcorn Company to provide consumers with the freshest popcorn available.
 The company name comes from the Freitags' last name.
 Freitag in German is Friday or literally, "frei" = "free" and "tag" = "day".

-Free Day Popcorn is based in Belleville, Kansas, and is grown just north of the border in rural Byron, Nebraska.
-Their popcorn is grown on a farm that's been in Nate's family for generations.
+Free Day Popcorn is grown in America's Heartland along the Kansas/Nebraska border on a farm that's been in Nate's family for generations.
 After sampling some of the popcorn that Nate's father grew, they fell in love with how fresh the popcorn was from the field compared to what you typically buy in the grocery store.

-Early 2015, Nate researched high quality popcorn seed and rented a couple acres from his parents' farm in rural Byron, Nebraska.
+Early 2015, Nate researched high quality popcorn seed and rented a couple acres from his parents' farm near the Kansas/Nebraska border.
 This fledgling new venture has become a labor of love for the Freitags.

-Unlike commercial processors who may store popcorn for up 18 months before it reaches the package, we only sell the current year's harvest.
-We guarantee that it's the freshest popcorn you can buy - we print the harvest date on each bag.
+Unlike commercial processors who may store popcorn for up 18 months before it reaches the package, we never blend with an older year's harvest.

 Fresher popcorn means the popcorn pops more consistently.
 There are fewer unpopped kernels resulting in less waste.
 Fresh popcorn is light and crisp and has fewer hulls.
 Our customers have said it's the best popcorn they've tasted, even without the yummy popcorn toppings.